What birth really costs in South Africa

 This story was written in 2013.
-For a more recent estimate, see How much does a baby cost in its first year (2016)?
+For a more recent estimate, see How much does it cost to have a baby in South Africa? (updated 2017).

 Falling pregnant can be one of the most amazing experiences a woman has the privilege of living through.
 Unfortunately, it can also be one of the most expensive.

 Gynae visits, scans and birthing classes can be a huge burden on the average person's pocket through a normal pregnancy.
 That cost increases drastically if there are complications involved.

 Once the big day arrives, whether you're choosing a natural birth or C-section, there are a whole new set of costs you have to consider.
 If you're choosing to give birth in a government facility and depending on what you earn, your costs may be very low, even free.
 If you're wanting to go the private route, prepare yourself for quite a bit of spending.

 The expensive reality